 All new or modified signs, even painted signs required a sign permit from the City of Fairfield’s Building and Zoning Division.
 Illuminated signs also require an electrical permit.

-- Three sets of plot plans are required.
+- One copy of plot plan is required.

-Plans must show the building dimensions and lot frontages including all signs on the property.
+Plan must show the building dimensions and lot frontage, and include all signs on the property.